Be a Mentor with the AAC

 If you are unfamiliar with the format and purpose of this program, please read the mentoring program page.
 Please note: Registration fees are waived for mentors and you will also receive a free t-shirt!

-We have created curriculum outlines to assist group leaders in determining the appropriate content and level of complexity that can be covered in each session.
+We have created discussion guides to assist group leaders in determining the appropriate content and level of complexity that can be covered in each session.
 Our intent is that the curriculum can be a mix of discussion and demo, whatever the leader thinks is best to communicate the ideas.
 You can read a brief overview of each topic and examples of a group’s meeting discussion guide here.

 MEETINGS & COMMITMENT

 REQUIREMENTS & EXPECTATIONS

 All mentors are required to have a minimum of 3 years of experience climbing/mountaineering outside.
 Group leaders must have at least 2 years of leading in their chosen topic; assistants can be less experienced but well-versed enough to be confident in answering questions and helpful to the leader.
 We also look for climbers who can identify safe climbing practices, who have climbed a variety of places and experiences, and have informally taught climbing skills to friends.
 Completing instructional/guided courses and/or having taught courses is a plus but not necessary.